LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-05-03-python-you-have-problems.md

 <!-- more -->

-I've programmed in Python for a long time.
-That is not to say I have been around for a long time, nor that the span of my career grants me a position in the same echelon as some of the true fabled engineering wizards of our time.
-In fact some of my coworkers have been software engineers for longer than I've been alive.
-Nonetheless, I've been around long enough to come to some stark conclusions about some serious shortcomings about one of the most popular languages in the world: Python.
-And boy are there a lot of them.

-Before I dive into my treatise on Python, I should first dive into my background with it and provide a sort of disclaimer to current and future employers who may be looking at this post with a raised eyebrow.

 ## My History with Python

 I was first introduced to Python in my college years during my work with the National Center for Supercomputing Applications.
 I learned Python because it had proven itself to be an invaluable tool when running large batch workloads on supercomputing clusters.
 You think you're going to create a huge meta-scheduler job pipeline in something like C?
 Ha!
 Good luck.
 One of my first proud accomplishments as a young, green grasshopper was writing a [TORQUE metascheduling package](https://github.com/TerraFusion/batch4py) in Python that took a DAG of TORQUE job definitions, performed a topological sort, and translated that graph into a tree of job dependencies in TORQUE.
 I also took pride (oh how cute of me) in some other small Python projects I authored like a [lightweight authentication wrapper over the Globus API](https://github.com/TerraFusion/globuslite).
 You know, just cute stuff that a college student might think is cool.